 , who will each offer different sonic routes for participants to explore on the airwaves, through a collective process of learning, organising and creating.

-Michael Ajijola, Summer Akhtar, Steve Allen, Pablo Rubio Alonso, Ratiba Ayadi, Ishwari Bhalerao, Anja Borowicz-Richardson, Peter Brooks, Rosie Burslem, Rhona Eve Clews, Mel Davies, Tuna El-salihie, Marina Georgiou, Oliver Getley, Holly Graham, Clara Hancock, Jenny Handley, Quincy Haynes, Catherine Herbert, Alex Hoggett, Toby Kilby-Pollard, Philip Lee, Yen Chun Lin, Mengfei Liu, Olivia Lopez, Antonia Luxem, Katie Matthews, Samra Mayanja, Tyler Mellins, Alisa Oleva, Andy Owen Cook, Christoforos Pavlakis, Lorenzo Prati, Leonie Rousham, Freya Shaw, Nastassja Simensky, Go Sing, Ella Skinner, Rosie Stephens, Charlotte West
+Michael Ajijola, Summer Akhtar, Steve Allen, Pablo Rubio Alonso, Ratiba Ayadi, Ishwari Bhalerao, Anja Borowicz-Richardson, Peter Brooks, Rosie Burslem, Rhona Eve Clews, Mel Davies, Tuna El-salihie, Marina Georgiou, Oliver Getley, Holly Graham, Clara Hancock, Jenny Handley, Quincy Haynes, Catherine Herbert, Alex Hoggett, Toby Kilby-Pollard, Philip Lee, Yen Chun Lin, Mengfei Liu, Olivia Lopez, Antonia Luxem, Katie Matthews, Samra Mayanja, Tyler Mellins, Alisa Oleva, Andy Owen Cook, Christoforos Pavlakis, Lorenzo Prati, Leonie Rousham, Freya Shaw, Nastassja Simensky, Go Sing, Ella Skinner, Rosie Stephens, Charlotte West, Sian Williams

 Radio Arts Catalyst is supported by Arts Council England with Art Fund and Sheffield Church Burgesses Trust.